 Fire up the grill for Prosciutto Wrapped Mediterranean Lamb Burgers with Bruschetta.
 Decadent tasting and delicious!

-Let’s be real, lamb isn’t an ingredient many Americans use on the regular, especially here in the Midwest where beef burgers roam free, but come on, it’s SO fun to change things up a bit which is why I’m partnering with the Tri-Lamb Group to inspire you to branch out this grilling season!
+Honestly, lamb isn’t an ingredient we use often in the Midwest, especially for burgers because there’s such an emphasis on local beef burgers, but it’s great to change things up a bit which is why I’m partnering with the Tri-Lamb Group to inspire you to branch out this grilling season!

-Ground lamb is mixed with the fresh, Mediterranean combo of sun dried tomatoes, fresh parsley, and parmesan cheese then wrapped in a snug hug of prosciutto (um, can I get in on that?!) and grilled until sizzling.
+Ground lamb is mixed with the fresh, Mediterranean combo of sun dried tomatoes, fresh parsley, and parmesan cheese then wrapped in a snug hug of prosciutto and grilled until sizzling.

-You guys, we went WILD for these burgers.
-The ground lamb is extremely decadent tasting and stays really juicy from being wrapped in salty prosciutto.
-The bruschetta topping combining fresh tomatoes with basil, garlic, and balsamic vinegar drizzled on top though?
-Spoke to my soul.
+These burgers are DECADENT!
+The ground lamb is extremely tender and stays super juicy from being wrapped in prosciutto.
+The bruschetta topping combining fresh tomatoes with basil, garlic, and balsamic vinegar drizzled on top freshens up the whole thing.

 Fire up the grill for Prosciutto Wrapped Mediterranean Lamb Burgers with Bruschetta.
 Decadent tasting and delicious!

-All you do is mix up 1 cup finely chopped tomatoes with 2 Tablespoons each freshly grated parmesan cheese and chopped basil, 1-1/2 Tablespoons each extra virgin olive oil and balsamic vinegar, 1 minced garlic clove, salt, and pepper in a bowl.
-Slam a few spoonfuls then stash the rest in the fridge for safe keeping – that is to say, out of sight!
+In a mixing bowl combine 1 cup finely chopped tomatoes with 2 Tablespoons each freshly grated parmesan cheese and chopped basil, 1-1/2 Tablespoons each extra virgin olive oil and balsamic vinegar, 1 minced garlic clove, salt, and pepper the stir to combine.
+Stash in the fridge while you make the burgers.

 Prosciutto-Wrapped-Mediterranean-Lamb-Burgers-with-Bruschetta-iowagirleats-06